electricimp/XBee/README.md

 ### sendQueuedATCommand(*command[, parameterValue][, frameid]*)

-The method *sendATCommand()* will cause the XBee module to apply the sent command immediately.
+The method *sendLocalATCommand()* will cause the XBee module to apply the sent command immediately.
 If you wish to queue a number of commands before sending the AT command "AC" (Apply Changes) to apply then, use this method instead.

-Its parameters match those of *sendATCommand()* and it too returns the generated frame’s ID, whether you set it explicitly or allowed the code to do so.
+Its parameters match those of *sendLocalATCommand()* and it too returns the generated frame’s ID, whether you set it explicitly or allowed the code to do so.

 #### Response

-The *response* returned by a *sendQueuedATCommand()* matches that returned by *sendATCommand()*, above.
+The *response* returned by a *sendQueuedATCommand()* matches that returned by *sendLocalATCommand()*, above.

 ### sendRemoteATCommand(*command, address64bit, address16bit[, options][, parameterValue][, id]*)

 Use this method to transmit an AT command &mdash; again passed in as a two-character string &mdash; to a Zigbee network-connected remote XBee module.
-See the description of *sendATCommand()* for details of the optional parameters *parameterValue* and *frameid*; the remaining parameters are discussed below.
+See the description of *sendLocalATCommand()* for details of the optional parameters *parameterValue* and *frameid*; the remaining parameters are discussed below.

 *address64bit* and *address16bit* are mandatory and are the remote module’s two addresses.
 The first is hard-coded into the device and can be determined by sending the AT command `"ND"` (Node Discovery) locally, or by sending `"ID`" from the imp controlling the XBee module in question.
 Becuase Squirrel does not support 64-bit integers, the 64-bit address is passed in as a string of 16 hex digits representing the address’ eight octets.